microsoft/TypeScript-wiki/Language-Service-API.md

 The host is expected to supply the full set of files compromising the context.
 Refer to [reference resolution in the language service](https://github.com/Microsoft/TypeScript/wiki/Language-Service-API#reference-resolution-in-the-language-service) for more details.

+## ScriptSnapshot
+A ScriptSnapshot represents the state of the text of an input file to the language service at a given point of time.
+The ScriptSnapshot is mainly used to allow for an efficient incremental parsing.
+A ScriptSnapshot is meant to answer two questions, 1. get current text, and 2. given a previous snapshot what are the change ranges.
+The second is what incremental parsing uses mainly to ensure it only parses only the changed sections.

+> For users who do not want to opt into incremental parsing, use `ts.ScriptSnapshot.fromString()`.

 ## Reference resolution in the language service
 There are two two means of declaring dependencies in TypeScript, import statements, and triple-slash reference comments (/// <reference path="" />).
 Reference resolution for a program is the process of walking the dependency graph between files, and generating a sorted list of files compromising the program.